janoelze/Utils/README.md

 ### JBS Class

-`JBS` is a simple job scheduler and executor that manages background jobs using an SQLite database.
-It allows you to schedule jobs to run at specific intervals or execute them manually, and it automatically handles retries and failure callbacks.
+`JBS` allows you to schedule and run jobs at specific intervals.
+It uses SQLite to store job information and run history.

 - `__construct(array $options = [])`:<br>
   Initializes the JBS instance.
 Options include: